-Being a largely Roman Catholic nation, the religious influence and tradition is obvious in the Maltese Islands during the holiday season.
+Being a largely Roman Catholic nation, the religious influence and tradition are obvious in the Maltese Islands during the holiday season.
 Christmas is celebrated with a lot of decoration, festive activities and events, and more spiritual practices and rituals all over Malta and Gozo.

 Everyone’s busy getting their Christmas gift shopping done, which means most of the shops stay open late, and open on Sundays, to cater for the increased festive demand.
 Restaurants and clubs are also busier during this time of the year due to increased company staff parties and celebrations.
-Most village streets are decorated with Christmas lights and decorations, while some even blare out cheesy Christmas tunes on loud speakers through their main roads.
+Most village streets are decorated with Christmas lights and decorations, while some even blare out cheesy Christmas tunes on loudspeakers through their main roads.

 Most Maltese houses are decorated with traditional cribs/nativity scenes with pasturi (small plastic or clay figurines representing nativity figures like the shepherds, wise men and angels).
-Statues of the baby Jesus are placed behind windows or in balconies and lit at night.
+Statues of the baby Jesus are placed behind windows or on balconies and lit at night.
 Houses are also decorated with the usual Christmas wreaths, candles and all sorts of other festive lights and decorations.
 Almost every household has a traditionally decorated Christmas tree; sparkling lights, tinsel and all.

 Valletta and Sliema are definitely the most festive cities on the islands, with dazzling Christmas lights and decorations adorning the streets, lots of Christmas carolling and street performances and ample Christmas themed activities taking place.
 If you want to get some Christmas shopping done, this is the place to be.
 Be warned though, it can get pretty busy, especially in the area around Sliema and St. Julian’s, with lots of traffic congestion and battles for public parking spaces.
 (That’s an everyday problem when driving in Malta, it just intensifies during the holidays).